County Mayo: Road

 There are a number of national primary roads in the county including the N5 road connecting Westport with Dublin, the N17 road connecting the county with Galway and Sligo and the N26 road connecting Ballina with Dublin via the N5.
 There are a number of national secondary roads in the county also including the N58 road, N59 road, N60 road, N83 road & N84 road.
 As of 2021, a new road running from northwest of Westport to east of Castlebar is under construction.
 The road is a dual carriageway with junctions at the N59, N84 and N60 and will open in late 2022.

 Air

-Ireland West Airport Knock is an international airport located in the county.
+Ireland West Airport is an international airport located in the county.
 The name is derived from the nearby village of Knock.
 Recent years have seen the airport's passenger numbers grow to over 650,000 yearly with a number of UK and European destinations.
 August 2014 saw the airport have its busiest month on record with 102,774 passengers using the airport.